mardix/litedom/docs/content/guide-docs/about.md

+**Litedom** is an elegant Web Component library.

-**Litedom** is very small (3kb) view library that allows you to create Web Component, Custom Element, and helps you make any HTML page reactive without the bloat of big frameworks.
+At ~3.5kb gzip, it allows you to create Web Component/Custom Element easily.
+Litedom can effortlessy be added into exitsing HTML page, without the need to bring in the bloat of big frameworks.

+With Litedom, you can create your own custom tag element, to be reused throughout the application.

+Components created with Litedom are reactive.
+Litedom provides an internal state manager, a simple progressive templating language by leveraging Javascript Template Literals, provides a one way data flow, has two-way data biding and events handling, lifecycle, directives, stylemaps.
+It has no dependecies, no virtual DOM, no JSX, No build tool.

-**Litedom** is very close to standard, uses Javascript Template Literals as the template and is compatible with all modern browsers that support ES2015 (ES6), ESM (ES Module), Proxy etc.
+**Litedom** follows the Web Component V1 specs, which allows you to have Shadow Dom Spec, Custom Element Spec, HTML Template Spec and ES Module Spec.
+It is compatible with all modern browsers that support ES2015 (ES6), ESM (ES Module), Proxy, etc.

-**Litedom** has no dependecies, no virtual DOM, and build tool; Which will fit best with small to medium projects that need something small, light, and simple but still follow the paradigm of the major libraries; Fit best with developers working on simple but dynamic static site; When having React/Vuejs/Angular/(etc) is too much or when you just want to progressively upgrade your site without changing too much.
+**Litedom** is set to be easy, simple and straight forward.

 **Features**: Web Components, Custom Element, Template Literals, Reactive, Data Binding, One Way Data Flow, Two-way data binding, Event Handling, Props, Lifecycle, State Management, Computed Properties, Directives and more.